 When police respond to mental health crisis calls, the results can be disastrous.
 People needing help end up in jail, or worse.
 Police officers themselves don't want to respond to these calls.
 CUAPB has written a white paper on ending this practice.
 It is a definitive guide to ensuring that people experiencing mental health crises get care, not criminalization.

-RECOMMENDATIONS FOR REINING IN POLICE IN MINNESOTA:
+RECOMMENDATIONS FOR ENDING POLICE VIOLENCE IN MINNESOTA:

 ON SOCIAL MEDIA?